-Article 122 [Termination of preexisting legislative powers]
+Article 122 [Date of transmission of legislative powers]

-(1) From the date on which the Bundestag first convenes, laws shall be enacted only by the legislative bodies recognized by this Basic Law.

-(2) Legislative bodies and institutions participating in the legislative process in an advisory capacity, whose competence expires by virtue of paragraph (1) of this Article, shall be dissolved as of that date.
+- (1) From the date on which the Bundestag first convenes, laws shall be enacted only by the legislative bodies recognised by this Basic Law. - (2) Legislative bodies and institutions participating in the legislative process in an advisory capacity whose competence expires by virtue of paragraph (1) of this Article shall be dissolved as of that date

-Article 123 [Continuing validity of preexisting law and treaties]
+Article 123 [Continued applicability of pre-existing law]

-(1) Law in force before the Bundestag first convenes shall remain in force insofar as it does not conflict with this Basic Law.

-(2) Subject to all rights and objections of interested parties, treaties concluded by the German Reich concerning matters within the legislative competence of the Länder under this Basic Law shall remain in force, provided they are and continue to be valid under general principles of law, until new treaties are concluded by the authorities competent under this Basic Law, or until they are in some other way terminated pursuant to their provisions.
+- (1) Law in force before the Bundestag first convenes shall remain in force insofar as it does not conflict with this Basic Law. - (2) Subject to all rights and objections of interested parties, treaties concluded by the German Reich concerning matters within the legislative competence of the Länder under this Basic Law shall remain in force, provided they are and continue to be valid under general principles of law, until new treaties are concluded by the authorities competent under this Basic Law, or until they are in some other way terminated pursuant to their provisions.

-Article 124 [Continuing applicability as federal law within the sphere of exclusive legislative power]
+Article 124 [Continued applicability of law within the scope of exclusive legislative power]

-Law respecting matters subject to the exclusive legislative power of the Federation shall become federal law in the area in which it applies.
+Law regarding matters subject to the exclusive legislative power of the Federation shall become federal law in the area in which it applies.

-Article 125 [Same: within the sphere of concurrent legislative power]
+Article 125 [Continued applicability of law within the scope of concurrent legislative power]

-Law respecting matters subject to the concurrent legislative power of the Federation shall become federal law in the area in which it applies:
+Law regarding matters subject to the concurrent legislative power of the Federation shall become federal law in the area in which it applies:

-1. insofar as it applies uniformly within one or more occupation zones;

-2. insofar as it is law by which former Reich law has been amended since May 8, 1945.
+- 1. insofar as it applies uniformly within one or more occupation zones; - 2. insofar as it is law by which former Reich law has been amended since 8 May 1945.